RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/serviceconfigurations.md

 The configuration files are located in system privileged directories.
 Ensure that you have proper privileges to create and edit files in those directories.
 {{% /notice %}}

-## Viewing What Is Configured in the AdminService
+## Viewing Configured Services in the AdminService

 To view what services are currently configured in the AdminService, enter the following command:
 ```sh